noofny/ollama_on_colima/README.md

 docker compose up -d
 ```

-5. Exec to the running container and confirm the mount is working (you should see somefolders for 'blobs' & 'manifests' inside)...
+5. Exec to the running container and confirm the mount is working (you should see 'blobs' & 'manifests' folders within)...

 ```shell
 docker exec -it ollama_backend /bin/bash